4d/docs/docs/REST/$singleton.md

 In 4D language, this call is equivalent to:

 ```4d
-$singleton:=cs.VehicleFactory.buildVehicle("truck")
+$singleton:=cs.VehicleFactory.me.buildVehicle("truck")
 ```

 :::note

 Keep in mind that only functions with the [`exposed` keyword](../ORDA/ordaClasses.md#exposed-vs-non-exposed-functions) can be directly called from REST requests.

 :::